DUALFloodGNN: Physics-informed Graph Neural Network for Operational Flood Modeling

 \paragraph{Metrics.}

-Performance for the regression tasks were measured using Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE).
-Additionally, the Nash–Sutcliffe Efficiency coefficient (NSE) was used to measure the model accuracy relative to the mean of the observations at each timestep as defined in Eq.~\ref{eq:nse_formula}~\cite{Nash1970}.
+Performance for the regression tasks was measured using Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE) per timestep.
 To measure flood extent classification, Critical Success Index (CSI), which is defined in Eq. \ref{eq:csi_formula}, was computed by classifying flooded nodes for the thresholds $\tau = 0.05 \ m$ and $\tau = 0.3 \ m$, following the convention in other literature~\cite{Bentivoglio2023,Herath2025,Taghizadeh2025}.